Looking for "the best" IVF clinic abroad?

 Why IVF success rates per embryo transfer are higher than per started IVF cycle?

-Statistically, there is a group of women of various ages who do not have oocytes collected in in vitro programs and another group in whom, despite the collection of oocytes, transfer of embryos does not take place.
+Statistically, there is a group of women of various ages who do not have oocytes collected in IVF programs and another group in whom, despite the collection of oocytes, transfer of embryos does not take place.
 These groups are usually not included in the statistics presented by IVF Clinics.
 Below we present a comparison of IVF success rates – pregnancies – (getting pregnant) per embryo transfer and per started IVF cycle, which exactly illustrates the difference in the success rate of treatment (Chart 3).
 As you can see in the graph below – IVF success rates calculated per started IVF cycle are much lower than those calculated per embryo transfer.

 IVF success rates - pregnancies per embryo transfer vs started IVF cycle